 In the 15th District that includes the Harbor Area, Councilman Joe Buscaino was trouncing his token opposition in his quest for his first full term.
 Buscaino, a former police officer elected in a 2012 special election, had 81.4 percent of the vote in early returns.
 His only challenger, minister-disability advocate James T. Law, had 18.6 percent of the vote.

 If the early returns hold, both Bonin and Buscaino will avoid a May runoff election.

 Elsewhere, four of the seven City Council seats up for election Tuesday were being dominated by politicians facing term limits in Sacramento.

 In the San Fernando Valley, former Assemblyman Felipe Fuentes was leading in the 7th Council District being vacated by Councilman Richard Alarcon because of term limits.
-His closest challenger was education advocate Nicole Chase.

 In the neighboring 3rd District, Assemblyman Bob Blumenfield, D-Van Nuys, in his last term in the Assembly, was leading in the seat being vacated by Councilman Dennis Zine, who also is termed out.

 Two others with state experience, Sen. Curren Price and former Assemblyman Mike Davis, were competing in the downtown 9th District seat held by termed-out Councilwoman Jan Perry.